Jonathan-ol-Salazar/Bug-Tracker/README.md

 ### Status
 The project has currently stopped development, but still provides the basic functionality of a tradition issue tracking system.
-For a full breakdown on the remaining feature requests to be implmented, please refer to **Remaining Features Requests**.

 # Bug Tracker